Skip to main content

 • the appointment is viewed as preparatory for a full-time research career in an academic, governmental, and/or industry sector.

-• the appointee works under the supervision of a faculty supervisor and mentor, who has appropriate expertise and training at the University.
+• the appointee works under the supervision of a faculty supervisor, who has appropriate expertise and mentorship experience.

 • the appointee is expected to publish the results of their scholarship during the period of the appointment, in consultation with their mentor.

 • the agency funding the individual’s compensation (i.e., salary) requires or permits the appointee to be a university employee or University funds are used to support the appointment.
-Common examples of funding sources for post doctoral scholars include an NIH Research Project Grant (R01) and an NSF research grant to a faculty member.
+Common examples of funding sources for postdocs include an NIH Research Project Grant (e.g., R01) and an NSF research grant to a faculty member.

 Best Practices for Hiring Postdocs